That’s what my mum always told me. No matter what the situation was, she always said that it’s better to be safe than sorry.

 However, there is no need to be stressed.

 A little preparation will give you the boost you need to be confident and ahead of the curve.

-They will also help to dispel any pre-conceived ideas that could prevent you from learning new things.
+They will dispel any pre-conceived ideas that could prevent you from learning new things.